ARDG-NRAO/LibRA/doc/AlgoArch/README.md

 astronomical results, and also individual and groups who may use these algorithmic components in their research for new algorithms which inevitably requires software development.
-For the latter group, the implementation must provide easy and direct access to well know core algorithms so that those don't need to be re-implemented/reinvented, and the research can focus on solving real outstanding problems.
+For the latter group, the implementation must provide easy and direct access to well known core algorithms so that those don't need to be re-implemented/reinvented, and the research can focus on solving real outstanding problems.